 The Audit Committee operates under a written charter adopted by the Board of Directors, a copy of which is posted on the Company's website at www.invtitle.com/investors-committees.
-The Committee reviews and assesses the adequacy of the charter on an annual basis.
+The Audit Committee reviews and assesses the adequacy of the charter on an annual basis.

 The Board of Directors has determined that each member of the Company's Audit Committee is "independent" as defined under applicable NASDAQ listing standards and SEC rules.
 The Board of Directors has also determined that all of the current Audit Committee members-Mr. Francis, Mr. Johnson and Mr. King-are "audit committee financial experts" as defined under applicable SEC rules.
-See "Audit Committee Report" below for the formal report of the Audit Committee for 2014.
+See "Audit Committee Report" below for the formal report of the Audit Committee for fiscal 2016.

 The Compensation Committee.
-In 2014, the Compensation Committee was composed of Mr. Hutson, Mr. Morton and Mr. Speed.
-The Compensation Committee met two times in 2014.
+During fiscal 2016, the Compensation Committee was composed of Mr. Hutson, Mr. Morton and Mr. Speed.
+The Compensation Committee met two times during fiscal 2016.
 The Board of Directors has determined that each member of the Compensation Committee is "independent" as defined under applicable NASDAQ listing standards.